The DoD Disability Process

 DoD Disability Process

-In 2009, the Integrated Disability Evaluation System was created to combine the DoD Disability Process and the VA Disability Process to make both processes much faster and easier for the service member.
-Because of this, the DoD Disability Process is now so closely tied to the VA Disability Process that it cannot be entirely separated.
+In 2009, the Integrated Disability Evaluation System (IDES) was created to combine the DoD Disability Process and the VA Disability Process to make both processes much faster and easier for the service member.

-Here we discuss all the steps necessary to receive DoD Disability.
+Below, we discuss all the steps necessary to receive DoD Disability, whether through the IDES or LDES.

 Return to Top